civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 50

-Subject to section 51, **if** garnishable moneys are paid under this Part to or for the benefit of a party that instituted garnishment proceedings permitted under this Part in excess of the amount that should be paid to or for the benefit of that party, **the excess** is a debt due to Her Majesty by that party and may be recovered as such in accordance with the `Financial Administration Act` or by **way of** deduction **from,** or set-off **or compensation** against any garnishable moneys payable to or for the benefit of that party under this Part.

-> **Explanatory Note**:
-> Existing text of section 50:
-> *Existing Text*:
-> > Subject to section 51, where garnishable moneys are paid under this Part to or for the benefit of a party that instituted garnishment proceedings permitted under this Part in excess of the amount that should be paid to or for the benefit of that party, the amount thereof is a debt due to Her Majesty by that party and may be recovered as such in accordance with the `Financial Administration Act` or by deduction or set-off against any garnishable moneys payable to or for the benefit of that party under this Part.
+Subject to section 51, if garnishable moneys are paid under this Part to or for the benefit of a party that instituted garnishment proceedings permitted under this Part in excess of the amount that should be paid to or for the benefit of that party, the excess is a debt due to Her Majesty by that party and may be recovered as such in accordance with the `Financial Administration Act` or by way of deduction from, or set-off or compensation against, any garnishable moneys payable to or for the benefit of that party under this Part.

 ### Section 66